Final Day in Scandinavia for Charles and Camilla

 Yesterday afternoon, Prince Charles and Duchess Camilla paid a visit to the VIA University College in Horsens, where the students brought out a large contingent to greet their royal visitors – packing the balconies and staircases in the main area of the college.
 The Prince and the Duchess were shown a display of innovative technology, in which they got to look inside a Danish electric car.

-The final engagement of the Scandinavian Jubilee Tour was a visit to the Barritskov organic farm, where the couple were shown around the farm’s organic vegetable packing factory.Filed under British Royals, Danish Royals
+The final engagement of the Scandinavian Jubilee Tour was a visit to the Barritskov organic farm, where the couple were shown around the farm’s organic vegetable packing factory.Filed under Denmark, The United Kingdom

-Tagged Crown Prince Frederik, Crown Princess Mary, Education, Elizabeth II's Diamond Jubilee, Environment, Health, Official Visit, Technology, Television, The Duchess of Cornwall, The Prince of Wales.
+Tagged Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Education, Elizabeth II's Diamond Jubilee, Environment, Health, Official Visit, Technology, Television, The Duchess of Cornwall, The Prince of Wales.